givanse/givanse/site/articles-bodies/mvc-past-present-and-future.md

   The <a href="http://www.oracle.com/technetwork/java/architecture-142923.html">
   Swing architecture</a> uses a modified MVC tailored to the design goals of the toolkit and the characteristics of its environment (Beans, IDEs, AWT).
-  Likewise, Java EE doesn't use classical MVC;
+  Likewise, Java EE does not use classical MVC;
   neither the version that Swing produced.
-  It uses what we'll call server side MVC, more about that will follow below.
+  It uses what we will call server side MVC, more about that will follow below.
 </p>

 ## MVC Family Rundown